pingkai/Orbit/README.md

 ### 🔍 Search & Discovery
 - Smart search across songs, albums, and artists
-- Priority display for Amit Saini Rohtakiya's music
-- Browse by genre, mood, and popularity
+- Discover new music by genre, mood, and popularity

 ### 📱 Offline Experience
 - Download songs for offline listening